robinweser/react-look/docs/guides/configureLook.md

 Basically you will set an array of plugins which will perform in the exact same order as specified.
-Plugins might also require some special settings within your config object. e.g. the **Custom Property**-Plugin which lets you define custom style properties (used to implement pseudo classes) uses the key `customProperties` setting to define those.
+Plugins might also require some special settings within your config object. e.g. the **Mixin**-Plugin which lets you define custom style properties (used to implement pseudo classes) uses the key `mixin` setting to define those.

 > Check out the given [preconfigurations](../../src/preconfig) for React (DOM) and React Native